bd-j/prospector/demo/tutorial.rst

 .. code-block:: shell

 		cd <workdir>
-		cp <codedir>/scripts/prospector*.py .
 		cp <codedir>/demo/demo_* .

-We now have some prospector executable scripts, a *parameter file*  or two, and some data.
+We now have a *parameter file*  or two, and some data.
 Take a look at the ``demo_photometry.dat`` file in an editor, you'll see it is a simple ascii file, with a few rows and several columns.
 Each row is a different galaxy, each column is a different piece of information about that galaxy.